kylerbrown/bark/README.md

 Every command has help accessible with the flag `-h` (e.g. `bark-entry -h`).

+## Transformations

 - `bark-entry` -- create entry directories for datasets
 - `bark-attribute` -- create or modify an attribute of a bark entry or dataset
-- `bark-clean-orphan-metas` -- remove orphan `.meta.yaml` files without associated datafiles
+- `bark-clean-orphan-metas` -- remove orphan `.meta.yaml` files without associated data files
-- `bark-scope` -- opens a sampled data file in [neuroscope](http://neurosuite.sourceforge.net/).
-(Requires an installation of neuroscope)
-- `bark-convert-rhd` -- converts [Intan](http://intantech.com/) .rhd files to datasets in a Bark entry
-- `bark-convert-openephys` -- converts a folder of [Open-Ephys](http://www.open-ephys.org/) .kwd files to datasets in a Bark entry
-- `bark-split` -- splits a dataset according to the split times in a label file, either in a single entry or in an entire bark tree
-- `csv-from-waveclus` -- converts a [wave_clus](https://github.com/csn-le/wave_clus) spike time file to a csv
-- `csv-from-textgrid` -- converts a [praat](http://www.fon.hum.uva.nl/praat/) TextGrid file to a csv
-- `csv-from-lbl` -- converts an [aplot](https://github.com/melizalab/aplot) [lbl](https://github.com/kylerbrown/lbl) file to a csv
-- `csv-from-plexon-csv` -- converts a [Plexon OFS](http://www.plexon.com/products/offline-sorter) waveform csv to a bark csv.
-- `dat-decimate` -- downsamples a sampled dataset by an integer factor, you want to low-pass filter your data first.
 - `dat-select` -- extract a subset of channels from a sampled dataset
 - `dat-join` -- combine the channels of two or more sampled datasets
 - `dat-split` -- extract a subset of samples from a sampled dataset
-- `dat-cat` -- concatentate sampled datasets, adding more samples
+- `dat-cat` -- concatenate sampled datasets, adding more samples
 - `dat-filter` -- apply zero-phase Butterworth or Bessel filters to a sampled dataset
+- `dat-decimate` -- down-sample a sampled dataset by an integer factor, you want to low-pass filter your data first.
 - `dat-diff` -- subtract one sampled dataset channel from another
-- `dat-cat` -- concatentate sampled datasets, adding more samples
-- `dat-to-wave-clus` -- convert a sampled dataset to a [wave_clus](https://github.com/csn-le/wave_clus) compatible Matlab file
-- `dat-to-wav` -- convert a sampled dataset to a WAVE file.
 - `dat-ref` -- for each channel: subtract the mean of all other channels, scaled by a coefficient such that the total power is minimized
 - `dat-artifact` -- removes sections of a sampled dataset that exceed a threshold
 - `dat-enrich` -- concatenates subsets of a sampled dataset based on events in an events dataset
 - `dat-spike-detect` -- detects spike events in the channels of a sampled dataset
 - `dat-segment` -- segments a sampled dataset based on a band of spectral power, as described in [Koumura & Okanoya](dx.doi.org/10.1371/journal.pone.0159188)

+There are many external tools for processing CSV files, including [pandas](http://pandas.pydata.org/) and [csvkit](https://csvkit.readthedocs.io).
+## Visualizations

+- `bark-scope` -- opens a sampled data file in [neuroscope](http://neurosuite.sourceforge.net/).
+(Requires an installation of neuroscope)
 - `bark-label-view` -- Annotate or review events in relation to a sampled dataset, such as birdsong syllable labels on a microphone recording.

-There are many external tools for processing CSV files, including [pandas](http://pandas.pydata.org/) and [csvkit](https://csvkit.readthedocs.io).
+## Conversion

+- `bark-convert-rhd` -- converts [Intan](http://intantech.com/) .rhd files to datasets in a Bark entry
+- `bark-convert-openephys` -- converts a folder of [Open-Ephys](http://www.open-ephys.org/) .kwd files to datasets in a Bark entry
+- `csv-from-waveclus` -- converts a [wave_clus](https://github.com/csn-le/wave_clus) spike time file to a CSV
+- `csv-from-textgrid` -- converts a [praat](http://www.fon.hum.uva.nl/praat/) TextGrid file to a CSV
+- `csv-from-lbl` -- converts an [aplot](https://github.com/melizalab/aplot) [lbl](https://github.com/kylerbrown/lbl) file to a CSV
+- `csv-from-plexon-csv` -- converts a [Plexon OFS](http://www.plexon.com/products/offline-sorter) waveform CSV to a bark CSV
+- `dat-to-wave-clus` -- convert a sampled dataset to a [wave_clus](https://github.com/csn-le/wave_clus) compatible Matlab file
+- `dat-to-wav` -- convert a sampled dataset to a WAVE file.

 # Python interface
 ```python